-Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 80 listings have come on the market, so you'll want to check back regularly for new listings.
-About 3% of the listings in the The Strip are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 80 listings have been made available, so you'll want to check back regularly for new listings.
+About 89% of the available leases in the The Strip are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,520 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are close to 3 stories.
-Most buildings in this area were built in 1987 and are Class B.
+Even though the median size is 4,610 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are approximately 3 floors.
+Most buildings in this area were built in 1988 and are Class B.